itzmeanjan/sha3/README.md

 SHA3 standard by NIST specifies four permutation-based hash functions and two extendable-output functions, which are built on top of keccak-p[1600, 24] permutation.

-These hash functions and extendable output functions are pretty commonly used in various post-quantum cryptography algorithms ( those used for public key encryption, key establishment mechanism & digital signature generation ) i.e. some of which are already declared as selected candidates ( e.g. Kyber, Falcon, Dilithium etc. ) of NIST PQC standardization effort or some are still competing ( e.g. Bike, Classic McEliece etc. ) in final round of standardization.
+These hash functions and extendable output functions are pretty commonly used in various post-quantum cryptography algorithms ( those used for public key encryption, key establishment mechanism & digital signature generation ) i.e. some of which are already declared as selected candidates ( e.g. Kyber, Falcon, Dilithium, SPHINCS+ etc. ) of NIST PQC standardization effort or some are still competing ( e.g. Bike, Classic McEliece etc. ) in final round of standardization.
 This is exactly why I decided to implement SHA3 specification as **zero-dependency, header-only and easy-to-use C++ library**.

 > **Note**
 > `sha3` - this project will be used in various post-quantum cryptographic algorithm implementations which are already selected or will be selected by NIST.